Bruce Brammall, 31 January, 2018, Eureka Report

 And they’ve decided it’s gone too far.
 Or that too much of it is creating (tax-free) wealth in the wrong hands.

 What do YOU do about it?

-The most obvious strategy is to get as much into super as you can, as soon as you can, before Canberra takes “the next step”.
+The most obvious strategy is to get as much into super as you can, as soon as you can, before the government takes “the next step”.